EPM and Beyond Identity

-This guide provides details on configuring the OIDC identity provider Beyond Identity with PM Cloud.
+This guide provides details on configuring the OIDC identity provider Beyond Identity with EPM.

-The key benefits of a PM Cloud and Beyond Identity integration:
+The key benefits of an EPM and Beyond Identity integration:

 - Implement strong, unphishable, multifactor authentication (MFA) and policy-based access controls to ensure high-trust authentication for end user elevation requests.